Feminist Take: Vintage Aluminum Christmas Tree

 My vintage aluminum Christmas tree staged for our mid-century-themed holiday party

 The popularity of aluminum trees declined in the 1970s as tastes shifted back to more natural styles.
 PVC artificial trees, which looked more “real”, became the new standard.
-In fact, my own family had one of those “real-looking” fake Christmas trees during my childhood in the ‘80s and ‘90s (actually they still have it now).
-Part of our annual tradition was hauling the dusty, heavy thing up out of the basement , unpacking it and bending the twisted branches back into an acceptable shape.
+My family had one of those “real-looking” fake trees during my childhood in the ‘80s and ‘90s.
+Part of our annual tradition was hauling the dusty, heavy-ass thing up out of the basement, unpacking it and bending the twisted branches back into an acceptable shape.

-In more recent years, aluminum trees have seen a resurgence among vintage enthusiasts like myself as well as retro holiday collectors.
-Today, original Evergleam models are highly sought after, as these glittery trees are prized for their uniquely mid-century nostalgia.
+In more recent years, aluminum trees have seen a resurgence among vintage enthusiasts like myself.
+Today, original Evergleam models are highly sought after, as these glittery trees are prized for their mid-century nostalgia.

-Our holiday party had given me the perfect excuse to incorporate my husband’s family’s vintage aluminum Christmas tree into our home – and after writing this article, we’ve decided to put it up again this year for our young son to experience (in addition to a real tree).
-In the end, one vintage aluminum Christmas tree became more than just a decoration; it started a conversation about tradition, history and what these delightful treasures tell us about the lives of women of the day.
+Our holiday party had given me the perfect excuse to incorporate my husband’s family’s vintage aluminum Christmas tree into our home.
+In the end, one vintage aluminum Christmas tree became more than just a decoration; it started a conversation about tradition, history and what these delightful treasures tell us about the lives of women.

 Stephanie Stocker